henri5/completeline/README.md

 One of the main features in IntelliJ that I miss in Eclipse is complete line shortcut, which adds either semicolon or curly brackets at the end of the line.
 This plugin tries to shamelessly mock it.
-As it's just regex comparison, it's nowhere near the level IJ has, but for my case, good enough, I suppose.
+As it's just regex comparison, it's nowhere near the level IJ is, but in my case it's good enough, I suppose.

 Default shortcut is *Ctrl+Shift+Enter*, under keybindings search for _Try to complete line_